Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 5. Take Care of Yourself

 Of course, you want to help others feel appreciated during the holidays, but it’s more important than ever to make sure you get enough rest and take some time for yourself, too.
-Put your legs up the wall, take a soothing bath, get to a yoga class–just make sure you get some time away from all the stimulation so you can rejuvenate.
+Put your legs up the wall, take a soothing bath, get to a yoga class or take 10 minutes to practice at home—just make sure you get some time away from all the stimulation so you can rejuvenate.